tracktwo/xcomsave/KNOWN.md

 # Funds

-Look for the line containing `"name": "m_iCash", "kind": "IntProperty",` and change `"value":` to the desired amount of money.
+Look for the line containing `"name": "m_iCash", "kind": "IntProperty",` and change the number after `"value":` to the desired amount of money.

 # Scientists

-Look for the line containing `"name": "m_iNumScientists", "kind": "IntProperty",` and change `"value":` to the desired number of scientists.
+Look for the line containing `"name": "m_iNumScientists", "kind": "IntProperty",` and change the number after `"value":` to the desired number of scientists.

 # Engineers

-Look for the line containing `"name": "m_iNumEngineers", "kind": "IntProperty",` and change `"value":` to the desired number of engineers.
+Look for the line containing `"name": "m_iNumEngineers", "kind": "IntProperty",` and change the number after `"value":` to the desired number of engineers.

 # Items